 It's easy enough to make your own butterfly crown using wire and fake butterflies from a craft store, or you can attach them to barrettes and pin them to your head one by one.
 Wear an appropriately flowy dress or pants, and voila!
 You're ready for Halloween.

-One of the most popular filters of 2016, the Snapchat deer is instantly recognizable to anyone under the age of 30.
+most popular filters of 2016, the Snapchat deer is instantly recognizable to anyone under the age of 30.
 All you need is makeup you probably have lying around the house and a brown-and-beige ensemble.
+6 Face Swap

 With tons of bronzer, eyeshadow, and highlighter required, the purple galaxy filter is for the makeup gurus out there.
 If you have time, give it a few practice runs before Halloween, just in case.